December 18, 2020 • Life for Leaders

 “If you please,” said Scrooge.
 “Not a farthing less.
 A great many back-payments are included in it, I assure you.”

-In our day, Christmas is a time for generosity.
-Some get caught up in the gift-giving spirit of the season.
-Others make charitable gifts so as to lessen their tax burden.
-Still others are moved to drop spare change into the Salvation Army red kettles.
+In our day, as in the imagination of Charles Dickens, Christmas is a time for generosity.
+Some of us exercise generous gift-giving to family and friends.
+Others make year-end charitable gifts.
+Still, others are moved to drop spare change into the Salvation Army red kettles.
 For Christians, generosity is surely one excellent way to celebrate the birth of Christ.
-We give, not simply because of seasonal emotion, but because God has given so richly to us in Jesus Christ.
-Moreover, as 2 Corinthians 9:8 makes clear, we are generous because God has so generously blessed us “with every blessing in abundance.”
+We give, not simply because of holiday emotion or seasonal tradition, however, but because God has given so richly to us in Jesus Christ.
+As 2 Corinthians 9:8 makes clear, we are generous because God has so generously blessed us “with every blessing in abundance.”
 We pass on to others that which God has lavished upon us.
-We hear as if spoken to us the instructions Jesus once gave to his first disciples, “Freely you have received, freely give” (Matt 10:8, NIV).
+We heed for ourselves the instructions Jesus once gave to his first disciples, “Freely you have received, freely give” (Matthew 10:8, NIV).

 Of course, our generous response to God’s generosity is not limited to the Christmas season.
-We live each day as recipients of God’s grace through Christ.
+We are to live each day as recipients of God’s grace through Christ.
 Thus, we have the opportunity and responsibility to give each day what God has lavished upon us.
-We keep Christmas well through living generously throughout the year.
+We keep Christmas well by living generously throughout the year.

 Can you think of times when you have received exceptional generosity?
 How did it feel?